PoCInnovation/Pool2023/Software/day05/React/README.md

 	</React.StrictMode>,
 );
 ```
-> Check the Chakra UI [tutorial](https://chakra-ui.com/guides/getting-started/cra-guide) to setup Create-React-App projects.
+> You can take a look at the Chakra UI [tutorial](https://chakra-ui.com/getting-started/cra-guide#manual-installation) to setup `create-react-app` projects.

-- Create the folder `src/theme`.
-> Check the Chakra [documentation](https://chakra-ui.com/docs/theming/customize-theme) about `theme`.
+Now let's create [a custom Chakra theme](https://chakra-ui.com/docs/theming/customize-theme) to extend it with our own preferences 🎱:

-- Create the file `src/theme/index.css` and fill it with:
+- Create the folder `src/theme` with an `index.css` file inside.
+Then you can fill it with the following content to use different fonts and add some global [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS):
 ```css
 /* Import fonts from google fonts */
 @import url('https://fonts.googleapis.com/css2?family=Poppins:ital,wght@0,100;0,200;0,300;0,400;0,500;0,600;0,700;0,800;0,900;1,100;1,200;1,300;1,400;1,500;1,600;1,700;1,800;1,900&display=swap');